 Contractual terms and conditions being so long.

-We collect… and onsold it to third data..
+Vendors collect… and onsell data to third party data..
+Samsung an eg

 >> possible excuses….
 You cannot prove it was me

 >.
-Believability… attitudes… seriousness… gradually build tools to better protect yourself
+Believability… attitudes… seriousness… need to gradually build tools to better protect yourself

-Simplest devices are not protected… vulnerabilities in the mid90s…
+Simplest devices are not protected… vulnerabilities known about in the mid90s coming back today…

-Appropriate filters at edge of their network in telephony space… numbers come from where they belong.
+Appropriate filters at edge of their network in telephony space… numbers should only come from where they belong.

 There are more hackers around today…

-There is no business model… CEO of Target was fired… US legal cases… don’t secure IOT, they have said your personal assets are vulnerable… boards are now liable.
+There is no business model… CEO of Target was fired… US legal cases… don’t secure IoT, they have said your personal assets are vulnerable… company boards are now liable.